-With Trump’s climate-change denial becoming a campaign issue, BuzzFeed News has mapped the properties listed in his U.S. portfolio, superimposing the high tides projected by NOAA under varying amounts of sea level rise.
+With Trump’s rejection of climate change becoming a campaign issue, BuzzFeed News has mapped the properties listed in his US portfolio, superimposing the high tides projected by NOAA under varying amounts of sea level rise.

 Three to six feet of sea level rise may sound like a lot.
 But it’s within the range that local authorities in Florida are planning for over the coming decades.
 The Southeast Florida Regional Climate Change Compact, which represents the four counties in the region, last October estimated that by 2100, the sea would rise by between 28 and 58 inches above today’s average.

 Our maps reveal a watery future.
-Here, for example, are the locations of two more Trump-branded properties at Sunny Isles Beach, about 5 miles south of Trump Hollywood.
+Here, for example, are the locations of two more Trump-branded properties at Sunny Isles Beach, about five miles south of Trump Hollywood.

 “Even though a certain property might be sort of dry, there’s going to be absolutely no way of getting to it,” Billy Brooks, a geospatial analyst at NOAA’s Office for Coastal Management in Charleston, South Carolina, told BuzzFeed News.